 Adoption Learning Partners offers online Hague approved training on various subjects for adoptive parents.

 Facebook is also a wonderful resource for reaching out and connecting with parents who have been where you are with the adoption process.
-WACAP has a wonderful China adoption group that connects parents in the same stage of adoption.
-This group is wonderful for answering questions, cheering each other on, and supporting each other after your new child is home.
+Many agencies have wonderful China adoption groups that connect parents in the same stages of adoption.
+These are wonderful for answering questions, cheering each other on, and supporting each other after your new child is home.

 From start to finish, you’ll want to make sure you have a good support network and education to carry you through the adoption process.
 Now is the time to start building that network.
 Now that you’ve chosen an adoption program, begun the process of educating yourself about attachment and trauma, and chosen your homestudy agency, it’s time to choose a placing agency.
 Where you go, what to look for will be our next discussion.
 We invite you to join us next week!